saisowjanyadevarakonda/Blog_AI/README.md

-# Blogidity - Full-Stack Blogging Platform
+# Blogidity - An AI-powered Full-Stack Blogging Platform

 A modern, feature-rich blogging platform with user and admin roles, subscription payments (Razorpay), and a clean, responsive UI.